grantsrb/blotching/readme.md

         the random seed for all stochastic processes

     "init_checkpt": str or None
-        optionally start from an existing model checkpoint. this should be the full path to the checkpoint that you would like to use.
-        This will not use the hyperparameters from the argued checkpt, just the model weights.
+        optionally start from an existing model checkpoint. will also load the checkpoint's training and validation data. the arguement should be the full path to the checkpoint that you would like to use.
+This will not use the hyperparameters from the argued checkpt, just the model weights and data.

     "max_samples": int or null
         the maximum number of data samples in the data cache. if null